Pranav-Goel/pranav-goel.github.io/_publications/2017-09-01-paper-title-number-2.md

 ---
-title: "Prayas at EmoInt 2017: An Ensemble of Deep Neural Architectures for Emotion Intensity Prediction in Tweets"
+title: "Prayas at EmoInt 2017: An Ensemble of Deep Neural Architectures for Emotion Intensity Prediction in Tweets [Shared Task WINNER]"
 collection: publications
 permalink: /publication/2017-09-01-paper-title-number-2
 date: 2017-09-01